-Figure 4.14 shows monthly statistics for the number of air traffic movements (ATMs) during the years 2009 to 2014.
+Figure 4.13 shows monthly statistics for the number of air traffic movements (ATMs) during the years 2009 to 2015.
 Also shown (plotted against the secondary y-axis) are monthly mean NO2 concentrations at Stansted 3 and Stansted 4.

-Figure 4.14: Monthly variation of Stansted airport activity and NO2 concentration 2009-2014.
+Figure 4.13: Monthly variation of Stansted airport activity and NO2 concentration 2009-2015.

-As seen last year, there is a distinct seasonal pattern indicating high air traffic 'activity' in the summer months (July and August) and a lower in the winter.
+As seen last year, there is a distinct seasonal pattern indicating high air traffic 'activity' in the summer months (July and August) and lower in the winter.
 Monthly mean NO2 and NO concentrations showed the opposite seasonal pattern, being higher in the winter months rather than the summer.
 This is a typical seasonal pattern for an urban area.

-The emissions from the airport and its surrounding roads are a significant contributor to the ambient pollutant concentrations, as illustrated in the pollution rose plots in section 4.5 (mainly Figures 4.12 and 4.13).
+The emissions from the airport and its surrounding roads are a significant contributor to the ambient pollutant concentrations, as illustrated in the pollution rose plots in section 4.5.
 However, this simple analysis of air traffic movements indicates that seasonal variation in pollutant concentrations (i.e. the periods of high and low concentration) at Stansted are influenced to a greater extent by general meteorological factors than by air traffic movement.